MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/terraform-module.md

 ### Connectivity resources

-The module provides an option to enable deployment of [network topology and connectivity][alz-connectivity] resources into the current subscription context.
+The module provides an option to enable deployment of [network topology and connectivity][alz_connectivity] resources from the [conceptual architecture for Azure landing zones][msdocs_alz_architecture] into the current subscription context.
 It also ensures that the specified subscription is placed in the right management group.

-This capability currently enables deployment of hub networks based on both [traditional Azure networking topology (hub and spoke)](#traditional-azure-networking-topology-hub-and-spoke), and [Virtual WAN network topology (Microsoft-managed)](#virtual-wan-network-topology-microsoft-managed).
+This capability enables deployment of multiple hub networks based on any combination of [traditional Azure networking topology (hub and spoke)](#traditional-azure-networking-topology-hub-and-spoke), and [Virtual WAN network topology (Microsoft-managed)](#virtual-wan-network-topology-microsoft-managed).

-The module can also create and link DDoS Protection Standard to Virtual Networks, and manage centralized public and private DNS zones.
+The module can also create and link [DDoS Protection](#ddos-protection-plan) Standard to Virtual Networks, and manage centralized public and private [DNS zones](#dns).

 #### Traditional Azure networking topology (hub and spoke)